|

 that none who put their trust in HaShem will lack strength.
 My

-children, be courageous and grow strong in the Torah, for by it
+children, be courageous and grow strong in the law, for by it

 you will gain honor.
 Judah has been a mighty warrior from his